 Eggs - No substitutions recommended.

-Apples - The apples you use are going to be a preference.
+Apples - The apples you use for this salted caramel apple bundt cake are going to be a preference.
 We use gala or a semi sweet to sweet apple.
 If you prefer a little less sugar, granny smith apples are perfect!
 Use your favorite, but remember they will add sweetness to the cake.

 The caramel drizzle recipe has the instructions for making the salted caramel.
 We use about half of the recipe on the cake, but you can definitely use more or less!
 You can make half or the full amount and save the rest for another day - we keep it in the fridge for up to 2 weeks.